Walgreens The Thread

 Is toenail fungus contagious?

-By Dr. Anna H. Chacon, MD, Fellow of the American Academy of Dermatology Aug 23, 2022 • 5 min
+By Anna H. Chacon, MD, Fellow of the American Academy of Dermatology Oct 22, 2024 • 5 min

 Toenail fungus is very contagious.
 Fungal infections of the toenail are caused by several different types of fungi, which thrive in warm, moist environments—like sweaty socks and shoes.
-The fungus can shed onto surfaces when you walk barefoot.
+The fungus can be transferred onto surfaces when people walk barefoot.

 A fungal infection of the toenail can spread from one toe to another in several ways, including: